inspiros/tvdcn/README.md

 assert _HAS_OPS
 ```

-**Note:** We use soft CUDA version compatibility checking between the built binary and the installed PyTorch,
+**Note:** We use soft Cuda version compatibility checking between the built binary and the installed PyTorch,
 which means only major version matching is required.
-However, we suggest building the binaries with the same CUDA version with installed PyTorch's CUDA version to prevent
+However, we suggest building the binaries with the same Cuda version with installed PyTorch's Cuda version to prevent
-any possible incompability.
+any possible conflict.

 ## Usage